ipfs-shipyard/py-ipfs-http-client/README.md

     $ tox

-You can arrange to run the pep8 tests automatically before each commit by installing a `pre-commit` hook:
+You can arrange to run the code style tests automatically before each commit by installing a `pre-commit` hook:

     $ ./tools/pre-commit --install